Originally published December 16, 2020 and updated October 7, 2022.

-Anytime of year is the perfect time for a 30 Day Declutter.
+Often people start the new year wanting to make make a huge difference in their home, but any time of year is the perfect time for a 30 Day Declutter Challenge.
 This free printable with 30 days of decluttering ideas will focus you on a new task each day.

 Sometimes you just need a decluttering challenge to get focused and moving towards your organizing goal.
-A 30 Day Declutter challenge is the perfect length of time to commit to decluttering.
+A 30 Day Decluttering Challenge is the perfect length of time to commit to decluttering.

 How do you slowly declutter?

 The best way to slowly declutter is to do a little each day.
 You can even use my 31 Days of 10-minute Decluttering Tasks Challenge to help.
 If you commit to decluttering 10 – 30 minutes every day, you’ll slowly work your way through an entire decluttering projects.